mmehr1988/redesigned-system/README.md

 ## Description

-Redesigned System is a workout tracker app that allows the user to create, view, update, and delete daily and historical workouts.
+Redesigned System is a fitness tracker app that allows the user to create, view, update, and delete daily and historical workouts.

 The user is also provided with a dashboard page that summarizes the last 7 workouts in the form of two charts.
 The first chart is a line chart that shows the time spent working out and the second chart is a bar chart that shows the the pounds lifted.